empowering therapy for deep-feeling women

 You might be noticing that:

-If this is you, you’re likely a Highly Sensitive Person (HSP)
+If this is you, you might be a Highly Sensitive Person (HSP)

 You feel your emotions deeply, can get overwhelmed when you have a lot to do in a short amount of time, and feel easily overstimulated.